 My Trusted Contractor is proud to work with local contractors all throughout the states of Indiana and Kentucky, including the cities of Louisville, KY, Fort Wayne, IN, Evansville, IN, and Jeffersonville, IN.
 Find a local contractor for your next plumbing project!

-Water Heater Installation: How to Select the Perfect One
+Water Heater Installation and Replacement: How to Select the Perfect One

 When it’s time for a water heater installation, it can be confusing to know how to best select a new one.
 Gas or electric?
 How big is too big?
 And what’s an efficiency rating?
 You can read endless reviews on the internet or talk to neighbors and friends, but it’s still hard to know which one will work best in your home.

-We’ve broken down the four main components of any water heater and what to look for when selecting the best type and model for your next water heater installation.
+We’ve broken down the three main components of any water heater and what to look for when selecting the best type and model for your next water heater installation.

 Fuel type, availability, and cost: